shehio/Mutual-SSL/README.md

 * *req* : certificate generating command in openssl.
 * *nodes* : if this option is specified then if a private key is created it will not be encrypted.
 * *keyform* : either PEM or DER.
 * *x509* : this option outputs a self signed certificate instead of a certificate request.
-This is typically used to generate a test certificate or a self signed root CA.  It has properties like:
+This is typically used to generate a test certificate or a self signed root CA.  It has properties like:   **days** until expiration or **outform** either PEM or DER.
-..* **days** until expiration.
-..* **outform** either PEM or DER.

 ```
 Generating a 2048 bit RSA private key